ordina-jworks/ordina-jworks.github.io/_posts/2022-05-04-RTK-Intership.md

 SBAS uses GNSS measurements from precisely located reference stations spread over a continent.
 All measured GNSS errors are sent to a central computer centre, where differential corrections and integrity messages are calculated.
-These calculations are then broadcast over the covered area using geostationary satellites (satellite always located over the same place on earth) that serve as a supplement, or overlay, to the original GNSS message.
+These calculations are then broadcast over the covered area using geostationary satellites, satellite which are always located over the same place on earth,  that serve as a supplement, or overlay, to the original GNSS message.
 SBAS can be accurate to within about 2m.
 ### Existing SBAS
 Several countries have adopted their own Satellite Based Augmentation System.